amatsuda/string_template/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Rails application's Gemfile:

 ```ruby
 gem 'string_template'
 ```

-And then execute:
+And then bundle.

-    % bundle

 ## Syntax